internalfx/rethinkdb-regrid/README.md

 // initBucket creates tables and indexes if they don't exist, returns a promise. bucket.initBucket().then(function () {
   // We are now ready to read and write files

-  // Watch a filename for changes bucket.watchFilename('/videos/myVid.mp4').then(function (cursor) {
-    cursor.each((err, changes) => {
-      console.log(changes)
-    })
-  })

-  // Open a write stream to ReGrid var dbStream = bucket.upload('/videos/bigvid.mp4')

-  // Create read stream from file and pipe it to a ReGrid write stream fs.createReadStream('./bigvid.mp4').pipe(dbStream)

-  dbStream.on('finish', function () {
-    // File is now written to the database

-    //Read the file and pipe it to a write stream to save the file back out to the file system. bucket.downloadFilename('/videos/bigvid.mp4').pipe(fs.createWriteStream('./copy-of-bigvid.mp4')) })

 })
 ```